Persona 3 Reload: Downloadable content

 Episode Aigis: The Answer, (Note: Known simply as "Episode Aegis" in Japan) a remake of "The Answer" epilogue chapter originally released as both an add-on disc for the original Persona 3 and as part of Persona 3 FES, was released on September 10, 2024.
 In an interview, producer Kazuhisa Wada explained that even though the story of this chapter caused some controversy among players, its remake remains faithful to the original.
 Because the team was short on staff, the DLC was directed by Yu Hashizume, the battle planner of games such as Tokyo Mirage Sessions ♯FE and Soul Hackers 2.
 Since Hashizume is not part of P-Studio, the proposal surprised him, but he decided to accept the position to get involved with the Persona series.
 The music from the original game was rearranged by Atsushi Kitajoh, and two new songs were created by Ryota Kozuka: an opening theme and a battle theme.
 Episode Aigis is set to be the last piece of downloadable content for the game.
 According to Wada, the addition of a female protagonist was considered during development but was deemed too time-consuming and expensive compared to the epilogue.
 He also stated that the Persona team "has a mission to work on not only remakes but also 'completely new' projects".
+The remake introduces several mechanical refinement to the epilogue's combat and exploration systems to that align with the new system introduced in the base game.
+Unlike the original version, players can now access the "Heartless" difficulty level, which provides a rigorous challenge by restricting the use of a carried over Persona Compendium from previous save files.
+The story expansion also introduces Metis, a new character and Aigis's sister, who features a unique Theurgy gauge that increases when receiving a Shift from Party member.
+In the remake, Additionally, the inclusion of "Linked Episodes" and "Monad Doors" provides further challenging dungeon-crawling experience remain engaging while preserving the story's focus on emotional conclusion of the base game.